tapanshah13/Javascript.documentation/README.md

    ## Boolean is the result

-   * We get result in True or False in comparison
+   * We get result in True or False after comparison

    ## 1 String Comparison